We offer services over and above those normally delivered within GP Practices:

 FAIR PROCESSING NOTICE

 ADVANCED NURSE PRACTITIONER SERVICE

-Durham Dales Easington and Sedgefield Clinical Commissioning Group (DDES CCG) have commissioned this services to support delivery of the local and national strategy for frail elderly people.
+Durham Dales Easington and Sedgefield Clinical Commissioning Group (DDES CCG) have commissioned this service to support delivery of the local and national strategy for frail elderly people.
 By supporting older people to understand and manage their long-term conditions, they are less likely to require urgent care and experience harm.
 Our service particularly focuses on providing additional resource for elderly people in care homes and residential homes and we also see patients in their own homes to deliver a service which addresses social as well as medical needs.

 An Advanced Practice Nurse (ANP) is a registered nurse who has the expert knowledge and clinical competencies needed for complex decision making.
-17 ANPs work with the patient's GP and practice to improve care, and to ensure that admission to hospital is made only where it is the best option for the patient.
+Our ANPs work with the patient's GP and practice to improve care and to ensure that admission to hospital is made only where it is the best option for the patient.
 This also reduces pressure on GPs freeing them for complex work in the practice.
 These services (also known as “Vulnerable Adult Wrap Around Services”) are now provided 7 days a week and complement other services commissioned both locally and nationally to ensure the best possible care and care planning for this group of patients.

 The South Durham practices providing this service are:

 Silverdale Family Practice

 Bevan Medical Group

 Byron Medical Practice

 Horden Group Practice